-Lincoln County Consists of five school districts and one Community College District: Capitan Municipal School District; Carrizozo Municipal School District; Corona Municipal School District; Hondo Valley Public School District; Ruidoso Municipal School District; and Eastern New Mexico University-Ruidoso Branch Community College.
+Lincoln County Consists of five school districts and one Community College District: Corona Municipal School District; Carrizozo Municipal School District; Capitan Municipal School District; Hondo Valley Public School District; Ruidoso Municipal School District; and Eastern New Mexico University-Ruidoso Branch Community College.

-For information concerning a municipal election, please contact the Clerk in that Municipality.
+For more information concerning a municipal election, please contact the Clerk in that Municipality.